umarhassan-mitodl/6.041-spring-2006/content/pages/syllabus.md

 Text
 ----

 The text for this course is _Introduction to Probability_, by Bertsekas and Tsitsiklis.
-Solutions to end-of-chapter problems are also available ([PDF](http://athenasc.com/probsolved.pdf)).
+Solutions to end-of-chapter problems are also available ({{% resource_link "426e799a-9b9c-4991-b016-002dde9e387b" "PDF" %}}).
 We recommend that you print out these solutions.
 A few of these problems will be covered in recitation and tutorial.
 The remaining ones can be used for self-study (for best results, always try to solve a problem on your own, before reading the solution).

 Bertsekas, Dimitri P., and John N. Tsitsiklis. _Introduction to Probability_.
-Belmont, MA: [Athena Scientific Press](http://www.athenasc.com/probbook.html), June 2002.
+Belmont, MA: {{% resource_link "e37c7b6a-15c7-4666-aee7-ef1c8cc72d80" "Athena Scientific Press" %}}, June 2002.
 ISBN: 188652940X.

 Additionally, the following books are useful.
 They cover many of the topics in this course, although in a different style.
 You may wish to consult them to get a different perspective on particular topics: